This set of Casting, Forming and Welding Multiple Choice Questions & Answers (MCQs) focuses on “Furnaces for Melting”.

 d) Addition of parent metal’s ore

-Explanation: Inoculation of cast iron is addition of certain silicon alloys to molten iron to produce changes in graphite distribution.
+Explanation: Inoculation of cast iron is the addition of certain silicon alloys to molten iron to produce changes in graphite distribution.

 17. Why is inoculation done certain times during melting of cast iron?